Dr Henrike Donner

 I supervise research students working on class, gender and kinship, reproductive change, and urban politics.

-I invite proposals on gender and kinship, class, urban politics and reproductive labour.
+I invite proposals on gender and kinship, class, urban politics and reproductive labour as well as theories of reproduction and care work.

 My curent doctorate students are